MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-information-protection/create-vpn-and-wip-policy-using-intune.md

 ---
 title: Associate and deploy your Windows Information Protection (WIP) and VPN policies by using Microsoft Azure Intune (Windows 10)
-description: After you've created and deployed your Windows Information Protection (WIP) policy, you can use Microsoft Intune to create and deploy your Virtual Private Network (VPN) policy, linking it to your WIP policy. ms.assetid: d0eaba4f-6d7d-4ae4-8044-64680a40cf6b
+description: After you've created and deployed your Windows Information Protection (WIP) policy, you can use Microsoft Intune to associate and deploy your Virtual Private Network (VPN) policy, linking it to your WIP policy. ms.assetid: d0eaba4f-6d7d-4ae4-8044-64680a40cf6b
 keywords: WIP, Enterprise Data Protection ms.prod: w10